Hiwonder-docs/ArmPi-mini/source/docs/6_inverse_kinematics.md

 ```

 `sys` is the most commonly used library interacting strongly with the Python interpreter; `time` is the library for processing time; `ArmIK` is the library for processing inverse kinematics.
-If want to call a function in library, you can use this format “library name+function name (parameter, parameter)” to use the code.
+If want to call a function in library, you can use this format `library name+function name (parameter, parameter)` to use the code.
 For example,

 {lineno-start=46}